abdussami-tayyab/ab/README.md

 ### Enabled
-Enables or disbales the A/B testing.
+Enables or disables the A/B testing.

     'enabled' => true

 ### Default
-If A/B testing is disbaled, `AB::getCurrentTest()` will return this.
+If A/B testing is disabled, `AB::getCurrentTest()` will return this.

     'default' => 'none'